Can Depression Be Treated Without Medication?

 There are a range of herbs and supplements that have been studied as possible treatments for depression.
 St. John’s wort

 is one that has a lot of evidence supporting its use in people with mild to moderate depression.
 In fact, numerous studies have found St. John’s wort to be more effective than placebo (sugar pill) and as effective as antidepressants.
 In addition, the herb does not have as many side effects as antidepressants.
 On the down side, though, St. John’s wort may interact with a range of medications (statins, blood thinners), so the herb is not safe for everyone.
-In addition, the Food and Drug Administration do not regulate the herb and the dosing in different preparations may vary greatly.
+In addition, the Food and Drug Administration does not regulate the herb and the dosing in different preparations may vary greatly.

 While many other herbs and supplements have been investigated, the evidence backing these is not as strong.
 Some examples include: